Habeas corpus petitions of Guantanamo Bay detainees: The Great Writ

-Are Guantanamo detainees eligible for the protections of habeas corpus?
+Guantanamo detainee eligibility for the protections of habeas corpus

-Reports from Guantanamo Bay claim the detainees suffer from 'extraordinary psychological and physical abuses'.
+Reports from Guantanamo Bay claim the detainees suffer from "extraordinary psychological and physical abuses".
 Psychological abuses include solitary confinement for long periods, sleep deprivation and religious abuse.
 Physical abuse is also used regularly as punishment, reportedly disproportionate for the apparent misconduct.
 Sami Al-Laithi, a professor at Kabul University who was taken into US custody in Guantanamo has been found to never have been hostile towards US.
 He was a healthy man when he was first captured by US forces but is now confined to a wheelchair after two vertebrae were broken in vicious beatings in the camp.
-Many of these detainees claim that they have been wrongfully detained and deny any involvement in hostile activity towards the USA, or any involvement with the Taliban or Al Qaeda at all.
+Many of these detainees claim that they have been wrongfully detained and deny any involvement in hostile activity towards the US, or any involvement with the Taliban or Al Qaeda at all.
 Taking into account the inhumane conditions of the camp it is not surprising that Guantanamo detainees have sought protection from the principles of habeas corpus.

-The issue is concerned with the jurisdiction of the US Courts to issue the writ of habeas corpus in respect to the detention of aliens which are held outside of the US.
-Six weeks after the events of September 11 Bush granted the USA Patriot Act which restricted the right of habeas corpus to resident aliens, this was done to allow suspected terrorists to be held without legal counsel or trial and avoid the protection of habeas corpus.
-The third Geneva Convention considers a fair trial so essential to prisoner rights that 'willfully depriving a prisoner of war of the rights of a fair and regular trial is deemed a grave breach of the convention and, consequentially, a war crime'.
+The issue is concerned with the jurisdiction of the US Courts to issue the writ of habeas corpus with respect to the detention of aliens who are held outside of the US.
+Six weeks after the events of September 11 Bush granted the US Patriot Act which restricted the right of habeas corpus to resident aliens, this was done to allow suspected terrorists to be held without legal counsel or trial and avoid the protection of habeas corpus.
+The third Geneva Convention considers a fair trial so essential to prisoner rights that "willfully depriving a prisoner of war of the rights of a fair and regular trial is deemed a grave breach of the convention and, consequentially, a war crime".